Student Services & Resources

 On-Campus Interviewing (OCI)

-Each year the CCD conducts one of the region’s largest On-Campus Interview (OCI) programs for legal employers who visit UF Law to interview students for summer and permanent employment.
+Each year our office conducts one of the region’s largest On-Campus Interview (OCI) programs for legal employers who visit UF Law to interview students for summer and permanent employment.
 The entire OCI process from uploading your resume, bidding or selecting employers of interest, to the interview scheduling is all accomplished through Symplicity, our on-line program.

 A Resume Book is exactly what it sounds like, a collection of resumes that can be distributed to employers on request.
 Our resume books collect the resumes of students and recent graduates in a particular class (e.g. 2Ls) with similar interests (e.g. corporate law, real estate law, or working in Miami), and then notify employers who fit those criteria that the books are available for review.